heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 **In plain English:** *"Permit doctors to read patient records, but only from their own department."*

+**Note:** In this policy, `subject.role`, `resource.type`, and `subject.department` are all attributes checked dynamically - no values are hardcoded.
+The comparison `resource.department == subject.department` works for any department without modification.
+This is an advantage of ABAC over RBAC: instead of creating separate roles like "cardiologyDoctor", "radiologyDoctor", "neurologyDoctor" (and updating them with every new department), one policy handles all departments by comparing attributes.
+Add ten new departments - the policy needs no changes.

 **Why SAPL?**
 - **Readable:** Looks like structured natural language
 - **Declarative:** Says WHAT to permit, not HOW to enforce it